JiaweiXue/JiaweiXue.github.io/index.md

 * **Email**: xuejiawei.xjw@alibaba-inc.com; xuejw2088@gmail.com

 ## News
 * [Oct.
 17, 2024] Our work from the Purdue-Yahoo Japan project, **Predicting Individual Irregular Mobility via Web Search-Driven Bipartite Graph Neural Networks**, has been accepted for publication on **IEEE Transactions on Knowledge and Data Engineering**.
-Congratulations to all collaborators: Dr. Taka, Dr. Kota, Prof. Ma, and Prof. Ukkusuri.
+Congratulations to all collaborators: Prof. Taka, Dr. Kota, Prof. Ma, and Prof. Ukkusuri.

 * [Sept.
 28, 2024] Our paper, [An Agent-based Model of Post-disaster Recovery in Multilayer Socio-physical Networks](https://www.sciencedirect.com/science/article/abs/pii/S2210670724006875), has been accepted for publication on **Sustainable Cities and Society**.
 Congratulations to all collaborators: Dr. Park, Dr. Mondal, Dr. Reia, Dr. Yao, and Prof. Ukkusuri.